Windower/Lua/addons/pointwatch/ReadMe.txt

 * bg_transparency <number> - Changes the background transparency.
 Number should be between 0 and 1
 ** pos_x, pos_y, pad, transparency, alpha, and bg_alpha are also valid commands and are documented in the texts library.

-Other Commands:
-* message_printing - See FIXING POINTWATCH.txt in this directory for a full explanation.

 Strings Options:
 The two strings options in settings.xml are loaded as Lua code and run accordingly,